 Our thinking was this: Customer A thinks its life will be better if we can make this commitment.
 It's willing to give us money if we do.
 Hmm — maybe we can tailor our business processes so that we can make this commitment, not just for this customer, but for others too.
 That might give us yet another point of differentiation for our products.

 In many cases we changed our standard form, so that in the future, our basic offering would already include what Customer A had found it necessary to ask for.

-This approach paid big dividends: As our contract form thus evolved, it began to get rave reviews from customers’ lawyers.
-My sense was that this significantly sped up our sales-negotiation cycle.
+This approach paid big dividends: As our contract form thus evolved, it began to get rave reviews from customers' lawyers.
+My sense was that this really sped up our sales-negotiation cycle.

-I made notes of customers’ favorable comments.
+I made notes of customers' favorable comments.
 I finally got smart and quoted the comments (anonymously) on a cover page of the contract form.
-This also turned out to be a good move, because it helped us “sell” customers’ legal people on the idea of using our contract form.
-Here are a few of the comments, all made by in-house counsel:
+This also turned out to be a good move, because it helped us "sell" customers' legal people on the idea of using our contract form.
+Here are a few of the comments:

 • When I first looked through this, I wondered 'did someone already negotiate this for us?'
 It’s a pretty nifty document you’ve got there; I liked it very much.

 • I told our business people that if your software is as good as your contract, we’re getting a great product.